Assessments are collections of questions. Outside of Classroom, you may call them tests, quizzes, exams, pre-tests, knowledge checks or surveys.

 Open Response - This option allows the user to write in their own response to a question or prompt.
 Note: Unless there is an exact response that needs to be written in per the answer you provide and the learner will be scored according to their ability to type that exact response, you will instead want to leave the "Minimum points to pass question" for this question type as zero.
 This is so that the learner can type in a response of their own creation, but will not see this question as having "failed".
 The admin will be able to review and score after the assessment has been submitted.

-Best practice: regardless of which method you use to get assessment questions and answers into the LMS, make sure you are always working off of a hard copy (doc, spreadsheet, etc.) that you can keep on your server as an answer key.
-It is not a best practice to create and manage assessment details in the LMS only.
+Best practice: regardless of which method you use to get assessment questions and answers into the Classroom, make sure you are always working off of a hard copy (doc, spreadsheet, etc.) that you can keep on your server as an answer key.
+It is not a best practice to create and manage assessment details in the Classroom only.

 Once you begin creating questions for your assessment, you also have the option to add question rationale to some or all questions.
 To display rationale for a particular question, click the checkbox